 No doubt the big consulting companies who advise them, and who see freelancers as rivals, are cheerleading from behind.

 Contractors Decided Their Own IR35 Status

-Up till April of this year, contractors decided their own IR35 status.
+Up till April of 2017, all contractors decided their own IR35 status.

 If they got it wrong it could cost them in back tax, interest and penalties.

 However, they could take out IR35 insurance against that.

 However, the Government as changed the rules in the public sector in April 2017.

 From then, the Government made the decision maker on a contractor’s IR35 status, the department hiring them.